dougyb83/minesweeper/TESTING.md

   - To fix this, I had the timer immediately change to '1' once a tile was clicked (see below).

   ![screenshot](documentation/bugs/bug04-2.png)
-- Modal displays that the user has won the game when thr game is lost.
+- Modal displays that the user has won the game when the game is lost.

   ![screenshot](documentation/bugs/bug05.png)